scrumtuous/scrumtuous/_posts/2022-01-01-html-for-aws-practitioner.markdown

 	<div class="col-xs-12 col-sm-6 ">

-		<h2 class="mt-2 mb-3" >Here is your coding mission, if you choose to accept it.</h2>
+		<h2 class="mt-2 mb-3" >Here is your AWS Certification Exam coding mission, if you choose to accept it.</h2>
+<p class="mb-3 bt-4">If you want to <a href="https://aws.amazon.com/certification/">ace</a> the AWS Certification exams, you need to know a some code.
+You don't have to be an expert, but you do need to know your way around web pages, Java files and modern data exchange formats like YAML and JSON.</p>
 		<ol class="section-ol">
 		<li class="section-li"><i class="lni lni-checkmark"></i>Drag from the left to the right to sort the scrambled code.</li>
 		<li class="section-li"><i class="lni lni-checkmark"></i>When completed, copy the sorted code into a text editor.</li>
 		<li class="section-li"><i class="lni lni-checkmark"></i>Then save your file as index.html on your desktop.</li>
 		<li class="section-li"><i class="lni lni-checkmark"></i>Then double click on your index.html file and view your page in a web browser!</li>
 		<li class="section-li"><i class="lni lni-checkmark"></i>In production, you'd deploy it to a web server like <a href="https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.1.1/xampp-windows-x64-8.1.1-2-VS16.zip/download">Apache.</a></li>
+<li class="section-li"><i class="lni lni-checkmark"></i>It's a good idea to <a href="https://html-lint.com/">lint</a> your code when you get it to work.</li>

 		</ol>